Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-02-Creating Labeling Policies  .md

 In this lab, you will complete the following tasks:

-+ Task 1: Publish sensitivity labels
++ Task 1: Publish the sensitivity label to user

 ## Architecture diagram
 ![](../media/archi-2.png)

-### Task 1 : Publish sensitivity labels
+### Task 1 : Publish the sensitivity label to user

 In this lab, you will publish existing sensitive label.